 The Campus of a Thousand Oaks Arboretum is located on the Peru State campus and is one of the affiliated sites that constitute the Nebraska Statewide Arboretum (NSA).
 Each affiliated arboretum site develops collections and programs that meet local needs and help to further the NSA mission to “enrich lives through the beauty and wonder of plants.”
 Peru State originally became a member of the Nebraska Statewide Arboretum in the spring of 1981.
 The mission of the Campus of a Thousand Oaks Arboretum is to serve as a botanical resource for students, visitors, and residents of southeast Nebraska and to develop a dynamic arboretum embedded in an institutional landscape plan compatible with the aesthetic, historical, and floristic heritage of the site.
 The Arboretum will maintain a representative specimen collection of Missouri River Valley gallery forest flora while preserving and restoring the historical aesthetics of Peru State.
 The Arboretum collection is an educational resource for the study of botany and horticulture.

 The Library, an award-winning building, is an excellent place for studying and socializing.
-Students have access to over 68,000 books, over 2,500 DVDs, and more than 690 streaming movies.
+Students have access to over 52,000 books, and over 3,000 DVDs.
 A floor of pre-school and K-12 classroom resources is devoted to teacher education.
-With 24/7 access to its online resources, students may search over 58,000 magazines, journals, and newspapers and more than 491,000 eBooks that may be downloaded for offline reading.
+With 24/7 access to its online resources, students may search over 58,000 magazines, journals, and newspapers and more than 500,000 eBooks that may be downloaded for offline reading.
 All online resources are accessible from any location with the use of a student’s Peru State College login.
 The Library also has a computer lab and laptops for students to use.
-A helpful staff and librarian are available to answer questions and to assist with research.
+A helpful staff and librarians are available to answer questions and to assist with research.

 The Early Entry Program (Dual Enrollment) is a partnership between Peru State and participating school districts.
 Peru State’s Dual Enrollment programs are intended to meet the needs of academically advanced and motivated high school students by providing access to college level courses.
 The program is divided into two components; traditional and online.
 Traditional courses are taught in the high schools by teachers with qualifications meeting the requirements of the College’s academic departments.
 The online component allows high school students to participate in Peru State’s courses offered via internet by the College’s faculty members.
 Students in these classes will typically meet all of the following requirements: